MetaBorgCube/layout-decl/README.md

 ## Browsing the Experiment Contents

 It is also possible to find the contents of the experiment on [GitHub](https://github.com/MetaBorgCube/layout-decl).
-Even though we provide further details for running the experiment locally (see below), we hardly advise to use the VM, as the following instructions are specific to it.
+Even though we provide further details for running the experiment locally (see below), we strongly advise to use the VM, as the following instructions are specific to it.
 The repository can be used as an alternative for file browsing and visualization.

 Another option consists of using SSHFS, which mounts the VM's file system locally.
 See [https://osxfuse.github.io/](https://osxfuse.github.io/) and [https://www.raspberrypi.org/documentation/remote-access/ssh/sshfs.md](https://www.raspberrypi.org/documentation/remote-access/ssh/sshfs.md) for more instructions.